Chart Color Schemes

 Branxton has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Twelve projects have been identified by AreaSearch as potentially impacting the area.
+Twelve infrastructure projects have been identified by AreaSearch as potentially impacting a particular area.
 Key projects include Woolworths Huntlee Retail Centre, Huntlee New Town, AVID Waterford Community Extension - Chisholm, and Huntlee Local Water Centre 2.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.